vatesfr/xen-orchestra/docs/backups.md

 ### NFS

-On your NFS server, authorize XOA's IP and permissions for subfolders.
+On your NFS server, authorize XOA's IP address and permissions for subfolders.
 That's all!

 ### SMB